Kings Quarter, Gloucester

 The design for Kings Square takes its inspiration from the world famous Severn Bore, a spectacular tidal surge which occurs along the South West’s Severn River.
 A naturally occurring phenomena, the Severn Bore is one of the highest tidal ranges in the world.
 People travel from far and wide to surf or kayak the tidal bore and many more come as spectators.

-Building on the city’s historic heritage of ornate stone masonry, the sculptural edges will be formed from a warm brushed granite and will incorporate subtle fluting details to create a contemporary interpretation of the beautiful Gothic architecture of the surrounding city.
-The sculptural edge will also incorporate hidden lighting elements which follow the gentle curved geometry of the stone, transforming the square at night with a subtle, inviting glow.
+Building on the city’s historic heritage of ornate stone masonry, the sculptural edges are formed from a warm brushed granite and will incorporate subtle fluting details to create a contemporary interpretation of the beautiful Gothic architecture of the surrounding city.
+The sculptural edge also incorporates hidden lighting elements which follow the gentle curved geometry of the stone, transforming the square at night with a subtle, inviting glow.
 Lights will also be integrated into the fountains where they will interact with the water to create a welcoming evening atmosphere.
-Continuing the use of natural materials, the horizontal surface treatment of the square will be local Forest of Dean pennant and will incorporate large areas of soft landscaping which references the beautiful local countryside whilst encouraging biodiversity and providing sustainable drainage.
+Continuing the use of natural materials, the horizontal surface treatment of the square will be local Forest of Dean pennant and incorporates large areas of soft landscaping which references the beautiful local countryside whilst encouraging biodiversity and providing sustainable drainage.